Quiet the Mind — Online Golf Psychology Coaching

 - No theatre: pre-shot in 10–15 seconds, then swing.

-- No identity collapse: we measure strike intentions and behaviours, not mood.
+- No identity collapse: we measure behaviours, not mood.

 - Transfer first: if it doesn’t work on grass, we don’t keep it.